 So if you are good at relationship building and working with businesses to solve problems then setting up a business building apps might be the perfect place to start.

-With access to sophisticated software, training, support and sales collateral you can have infrastructure in place very quickly.
+With access to sophisticated white label software, training, support and sales collateral you can have an infrastructure in place very quickly.
 This allows you to go out and start building relationships and winning business.

 Take a look at some case studies of businesses that use the AppInstitute app builder to see the value an app can deliver for a huge range of small businesses.